 This post includes affiliate links.

-Label the Dates.
 Each summer I make salsa and can tomatoes.
 Most of the time, the jars get emptied over the winter months.
 But just in case there are a few that last through the next season, I want to make sure and use the oldest jars first.
-I don’t like to write on my lids or jars because I want to use them again next year.
-Instead, I use a label maker to put the date and the contents on each jar.
+I sometimes write on my lids since I can’t use them again but other times I will use a label maker to put the date and the contents on each jar.

 Always boil your jelly mixture the full amount of time or you will get a runny syrup!
 You can reprocess the jelly if it doesn’t set up, but it is a pain and not as effective.